-Product Liability - We, like other marketers of products that are intended to be ingested, face the inherent risk of exposure to product liability claims in the event that the use of our products results in injury.
+The Company, like other marketers of products that are intended to be ingested, face the inherent risk of exposure to product liability claims in the event that the use of our products results in injury.
 We currently maintain product liability insurance coverage of \$6,000,000.
-It may become increasingly difficult to obtain and maintain product liability insurance coverage for products containing ephedra at current premiums, or at all.
-Although we believe our current liability coverage is sufficient to cover claims which have been or may be asserted against us, if they are in the future, our product liability insurance coverage could prove to be inadequate and these claims could result in material losses.
+Because of the increased scrutiny of our industry arising out of the FDA's consideration of ephedra, or otherwise, it may become increasingly difficult to obtain and maintain product liability insurance coverage for products containing ephedra at current premiums, or at all.
+Our products liability coverage is on an occurrence basis and, even if we are unable to continue to secure product liability insurance on a claims made basis, would cover ephedra based claims.
+We believe that our insurance coverage would be adequate to cover any claims made against it relating to its products, whether based on ephedra or otherwise.
+We further believe that by ceasing to sell products containing ephedra and agreeing to accepting returns of its customers existing inventory, it has further reduced any potential liability relating to ephedra.
+We are not aware of any claims similar to those relating to ephedra having been made with respect to any of the other ingredients contained in its products.